ronfa/mining-service/README.md

 ## Prerequisites

-* Automation of deployment is done using AWS CLI, make sure one is installed locally
+* Automation of deployment is done using AWS CLI, make sure it is installed locally
 * Deployment scripts are available for Linux/OS X (build.sh) as well as powershell script for windows environments (build.ps1)
+* Obtain Access Key ID and Secret Access Key from your AWS account

 ## Solution Projects